State of Illinois v. Alice Wynekoop: Jury instructions

-Jury's decision
+Decision

-Attaches of the court said that based on their own experience the jury would be out for considerable time.
-A guilty verdict was returned at 7:50 p.m. after just 36 minutes and two ballots.
-They said it took 10 minutes to determine her guilt and an additional 26 to determine the sentence.
+Attachés of the court said that based on their own experience the jury would be out for a considerable time.
+However, at 7:50 p.m. — after just 36 minutes and two ballots — the jury returned a guilty verdict.
+They said it took just ten minutes to determine Wynekoop's guilt, and an additional 26 to determine the sentence.
 The jury specified a term of 25 years in prison.
-Two jurors had initially voted for the electric chair and a third chose life because "Dr. Wynekoop would probably welcome death."
+Two jurors had initially voted for the electric chair; a third voted for life only because "Dr. Wynekoop would probably welcome death."
 This rationale moved the other two jurors to choose life, as well.
-The verdict came fifteen weeks, almost to the minute, after Wynekoop stated she had found the body of her daughter-in-law.
+The verdict came fifteen weeks, almost to the minute, after the moment Wynekoop had allegedly found the body of her daughter-in-law.